 Organizers: Chris Gartland & Kevin McGoff

 Overview: This Fall 2025 seminar will cover a broad range of topics related to optimal transport, determined by the interests of the participants.
 There will be an emphasis on expository talks, and graduate students are encouraged to attend and to give talks.
 We will typically meet weekly on Fridays at 3:00pm, location Fretwell 302.
-References for external reading are also provided.
+References for external reading are provided.

 External Reading: